Menu Close

 War of the Arrows: Act 1 story revealOne movie pulled off an amazing reveal just before the Act 1 climax, a move so daring I literally stopped watching the movie for several moments just to savor it.

-War of the Arrows is about Nam-Yi an orphan who uses his archery skills to save his sister from a marauding Manchurians.
+War of the Arrows is about Nam-Yi, an orphan who uses his archery skills to save his sister from a marauding Manchurians.
 It starts with his father giving him the family bow and telling him to protect his sister.
 The father is killed and his children are marked as traitors to the government.
-So under his uncle’s thumb, Nam-Yi grows up sullen, prone to drunkenness and quarreling, not taking his studies seriously, by anyone’s standards.
-He’s such a screw up that his uncle decides to give the sister away at her marriage.
+Under his uncle’s thumb, Nam-Yi grows up sullen, prone to drunkenness and quarreling, and shirking his responsibilities.
+He’s such a screw up that his sister lets their uncle give her at her wedding.
 The sister even visits Nam-Yi at archery practice and hits the target Nam-Yi consistently misses.

 Another target completely BURIED IN ARROWS!